alexmacarthur/slide-element/README.md

 # slide-element

-A Promise-based, jQuery-reminiscent collection of functions to help hide and show elements in a sliding fashion.
+A tiny (~500 bytes gzipped!)
+Promise-based, jQuery-reminiscent library for hiding and showing elements in a sliding fashion.

-## Under the Hood
+## Why?

+Using JavaScript to animate an element open and closed isn't a straightforward task, especially if it contains dynamic content.
+You could go with something like [jQuery's `slideToggle()`](https://api.jquery.com/slidetoggle/), but that path would require you to take on a lot more code than necessary.
+Another option is using CSS to change the `max-height` value of an element, but this approach is filled with arbitrariness and difficult to pull off well when you're not show how much content you'll be animating over.

-This library relies on CSS animations to perform the transitions, but doesn't require elements to have fixed heights.
-Instead, element heights are calculated based on their contents and padding (if applicable), and then the appropriate values are then applied to trigger a native transition.
-In all, `slide-element` comes in at under 1kb gzipped.
+This library gets the job done using native CSS transitions, but doesn't require elements to have fixed heights.
+Instead, element heights are calculated based on their contents, and then the appropriate values are then applied to trigger a smooth, native transition.

 ## Installation

-`npm install slide-element`
+Run `npm install slide-element`, or use a CDN like [unpkg](https://unpkg.com/).

 ## Setup

-Make sure your target element is set to `display: none`, whether that's with a class or inline style.
+Make sure your target element is set to `display: none`.

 ## Usage